Eng-omar-essa/Java-installer-script/README.md

       Removes (purges) OpenJDK from the system.
 Using this option ensures that OpenJDK is not present in the system, therefore no application will use it instead of Oracle JDK.
-      Use this option with caution, as APT may remove other packages through dependencies.
-Before APT start removing OpenJDK from the system it will ask for your confirmation and display a complete list of software it is going to remove along with OpenJDK.
+      Use this option with caution, as yum may remove other packages through dependencies.
+Before yum start removing OpenJDK from the system it will ask for your confirmation and display a complete list of software it is going to remove along with OpenJDK.